 While some films are blamed for falling short of the books on which they are based, other films enlarge the ideas of the original author and surpass the written text in greatness.
 This course will look at novels and short stories that have been made into films to see the potential – both positive and negative – of the transition.
 (Fall)

-The two major works in this course will be Shakespeare’s The Tempest and Mark Twain’s Adventures of Huckleberry Finn.
-We will also read excerpts from both Olaudah Equiano’s slave narrative and Harriet Beecher Stow’s Uncle Tom’s Cabin as well as poetry of the Harlem Renaissance by writers such as Langston Hughes, Countee Cullen, and Claude McKay.
-Students will also choose a work for an independent reading project from among Richard Wright’s Black Boy, Ralph Ellison’s The Invisible Man, Claude Brown’s Manchild in the Promised Land, Malcolm X’s Autobiography of Malcolm X, or another work of comparable literary merit.
+The two major works in this course will be Shakespeare’s The Tempest and Olaudah Equiano’s The Interesting Narrative of the Life of Olaudah Equiano.
+In addition, we will read poetry of the Harlem Renaissance by writers such as Langston Hughes, Countee Cullen, and Claude McKay and short stories from some of the most renowned black writers of the 19th and 20th centuries.
+Students will also choose a work for an independent reading project from among Richard Wright’s Black Boy, Ralph Ellison’s The Invisible Man, Claude Brown’s Manchild in the Promised Land, Malcolm X’s Autobiography of Malcolm X, or other works of comparable literary merit.
 (Fall)

 Goals will be met through a variety of reading, writing and speaking activities.
 Students must be ready to present their work to the class.
 They will also be required to critique their own work and that of others in a positive and constructive way.